scalar-labs/scalardl-node-client-sdk/example/serialized_request/README.md

 integrated with ScalarDLT, normally we would serialize the requests into one binary array (Uint8Array) and send to a designated backend service (Web service).
 Web service is the backend of the product/service where all the business logic are executed here.
 In this guide, the web service would just forward the serialized binary requests from the client side to the scalarDLT server.
-Therefor the web service and scalarDLT server has to be up and running.
+Therefor the web service and ScalarDLT server has to be up and running.
-Refer here on how [run a ScalarDLT server](https://scalardl.readthedocs.io/en/latest/) .
+Refer here on how to [run a ScalarDLT server](https://scalardl.readthedocs.io/en/latest/) .

 `Web-client` and `Web-service` Scalar DL SDKs are initialized as follows:
 ```